gvolpe/http4s-good-practices/README.md

 } yield exitCode
 ```

 The same applies to the usage of any of the Fs2 data structures such as `Topic`, `Queue` and `Promise`.
-Created on startup and pass it along wherever needed.
+Create it on startup and pass it along wherever needed.

 HTTP Services Composition
 -------------------------